Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 They charge $7 per page.
 Line editing is $10 per page.
 But you’re not able to discuss anything directly with the editor, nor can you choose your editor.

-You have no idea if you’re getting someone experienced in the type of book you’re writing.
+You have no way of knowing if you’re getting someone experienced in the type of book you’re writing.

 Scribendi.com operates in a similar way.